Lewis Reece: Playing career

 He has previously played for the South Wales Scorpions, Kingston Press Championship-1 side Gloucestershire All Golds.

 International

 He has played at representative level for Great Britain and Wales at Under-18's and Wales first team level.

 In October 2014, Lewis was called up to the Wales national rugby league team along with 3 other players to replace the Garreth Carvell and Rob Massam withdrawals from the 2014 European Cup squad.
 He kicked 1 goal out of two attempts in his country's opening game against Scotland.
 He kicked 3 goals in the following game against France and then 1 game in the final game of the tournament against Ireland.

 In October 2015, Lewis was once again called up by Welsh national team coach John Kear to play in the 2015 European Cup tournament.
 He appeared in all 3 of the Welsh games which included scoring a try in the final game against Ireland.

+He now owns a fish and chips shop In Amroth, Pembrokshire.